gandin25/Ganesha-Putra-Syarifudin-Portfolio/README.md

 The project is created with the aim to:

-- Introduce basic Python syntax including variables, data types, and arithmetic operations.
-- Understand control flow (`if`, `for`, `while`) and user-defined functions.
 - Learn how to read, explore, and analyze datasets using Python.
 - Apply logical thinking to solve real-world problems through code.
 - Use basic data analytics techniques to uncover insights from the Titanic dataset.